BingoLee1/TkCapture/README.md

 # TkCapture
 TkCapture is a cross-platform and lightweight screenshot and screen recording tool developed based on Python tkinter.
-It supports screenshot editing and GIF recording, allows you to copy screenshots to the system clipboard,
-and provides an intuitive and user-friendly interface.
+It supports screenshot editing and GIF recording, and provides an intuitive and user-friendly interface.

 ## Add Keyboard Shortcuts